-If you want to see how this slow cooker bread pudding is done, then be sure to check out the video below.
-The video will take you through everything that needs to be done in a short and snappy manner.
+If you want to see how to make this bread pudding in the slow cooker, then be sure to check out the video below.
+The video will take you through everything that you need to do in a short and snappy manner.

 Slow Cooker Bread Pudding Recipe